heroku/nibs/walkthrough.md

 ## Push Notification

-Push notification is documented on this page
+The Push notification use cases are documented on [this page](push.html)